EnterpriseDB/tpa/docs/src/platform-docker.md

     com.docker.network.driver.mtu: 1400
 ```

+!!!
+Warning
+The MTU can only be set when the Docker network is first provisioned.
+Subsequent changes in config.yml will have no effect.
+!!!

 You can verify the MTU of a Docker network by running one of the
 commands above from inside a container attached to that network.
 You can
 also use `docker network inspect <network-name> | grep mtu` but this